projen/projen/API.md

 ## struct MarkableFileOptions 🔹 <a id="projen-markablefileoptions"></a>

-Options for files that include the Projen marker.
+Options for files that may include the Projen marker.